 Extraneous UI can cause cognitive overload and lessen focus.
 Good design is reductive.

 Users follow intuitive patterns and conventions.
 Navigation should be familiar and simple.

 Behaviours and needs change on the go.
-Content design and delivery should reflect ths.
+Content design and delivery should reflect this.

 Speed on mobile is critical.
-Users will abandon a slow experience and long loading times.
+Users will abandon a slow experience and long loading time.
+Latency kills experience.